 More than half of those users had a heroin use disorder, meaning they became physically dependent upon the drug and continued heroin use despite serious consequences in their lives.
 Heroin addiction affects people of all ages and in all socioeconomic groups.
 It’s grip on a user can be debilitating.

 Not only problematic in terms of maintaining employment, finances, and personal relationships, but heroin addiction also causes people serious harm mentally and physically.
+The main reasons of the drug’s increase in popularity is due to the increased market for opiates (especially prescription painkillers) and an influx of less expensive heroin from Latin America.
 Most troubling is the very real risk of death: more people in the U.S. die each year from drug overdoses than car crashes, in which heroin plays a huge role.

 The Danger of Overdose